wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-starting-a-runbook.md

 | [Schedule](/documentation/articles/automation-scheduling-a-runbook/)                                | <li>Automatically start runbook on hourly, daily, or weekly schedule.<br> <li>Manipulate schedule through Azure  portal  Classic Management Portal , PowerShell cmdlets, or Azure API.<br> <li>Provide parameter values to be used with schedule.                                                                                                                                               |
 | [From Another Runbook](/documentation/articles/automation-child-runbooks/)                          | <li>Use a runbook as an activity in another runbook.<br> <li>Useful for functionality used by multiple runbooks.<br> <li>Provide parameter values to child runbook and use output in parent runbook.                                                                                                                                                               |

-The following image illustrates detailed step-by-step process in the life cycle of a runbook .  It includes different ways a runbook is started in Azure Automation, components required for  Hybrid Runbook Worker  an on-premises machine  to execute Azure Automation runbooks and interactions between different components.  To learn about executing Automation runbooks in your datacenter, refer to [hybrid runbook workers](/documentation/articles/automation-hybrid-runbook-worker/) 
+The following image illustrates detailed step-by-step process in the life cycle of a runbook.
+It includes different ways a runbook is started in Azure Automation, components required for  Hybrid Runbook Worker  an on-premises machine  to execute Azure Automation runbooks and interactions between different components.  To learn about executing Automation runbooks in your datacenter, refer to [hybrid runbook workers](/documentation/articles/automation-hybrid-runbook-worker/) 

 ![Runbook Architecture](./media/automation-starting-runbook/runbooks-architecture.png)